ajboloor/python-simple/simple-face_detection/README.md

 ### Note:
 - While copying the haarcascades from Github, click on Raw and then save it as a haarcascades file.
+- Not doing this will throw an error or try to use a haarcascade file located in a different directory.